alecazam/kram/README.md

 *ETC2*
 Android and iOS
+No GPU encode/decode
+Slowest encoder due to large iteration space of each block High-precision, signed r and rg format.
+Can use for normals.
+ETCPack and ETC2Comp are the two choices
+ETC2Comp multipass skips encoding blocks by treating quality as percentage which is dubious Kram breaks out quality from block percentage for multipass.

 r - 4bpp, 2 11-bit endpoints, unpacks to r16f in texture cache, signed/unsigned
 rg - 8bpp, 2 22-bit endpoints, unpacks to rg16f in texture cache, signed/unsigned
 rgb - 4bpp, similar to ETC1, several permuations that slow encode times